ping-cash/ping-cash/README.md

 ## Staking Rewards
 t.b.d.

+## Liquidity Pool
+Sociable Cash will have its own SCH/BUSD balanced liquidity pool pair.
+Liquity providers will be rewarded with SCH.
+Sociable Cash platform will always ensure there would be at least 5,000,000 SCH in the pool.

 ## Air Gaps
 During the inital phase, SCH will be sent to users as reward and people will be rewarded more if their friends referred by them registers to the wallet.
 Invitations will not be sent only through phone number, but also through social media applications.